MahmoudTarek/stock-price-tracker/README.md

 A simple Flutter project that displays list of stocks and their live-data prices with search functionality.

+Please note that the WS is sometimes slow.

 ## Setup

 #### Prerequisites to run the project: